publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch2/schI/m__us_usc_t16_s539p.md

         (3) __Sisk Act__

-            Any payment received by the Secretary from the Town under this subsection shall be deposited in the fund established under [Public Law 90–171][/us/pl/90/171] (commonly known as the “Sisk Act”) ([16 U.S.C.
-484a][/us/usc/t16/s484a]) and shall be made available to the Secretary for the acquisition of land or interests in land in Region 3 of the Forest Service.
+            Any payment received by the Secretary from the Town under this subsection shall be deposited in the fund established under [section 484a of this title][/us/usc/t16/s484a] and shall be made available to the Secretary for the acquisition of land or interests in land in Region 3 of the Forest Service.

         (4) __Terms and conditions__